Tooltip container

 gerichte.png

-Divisionsgericht is named 16 times in The Good Soldier Švejk.
+Divisionsgericht is mentioned 16 times in The Good Soldier Švejk.

 Background

-Divisionsgericht was apparently a military court in Brucker Lager.
-Such an institution has however not been pinpointed but if it existed it would surely have been associated with the local Divisionskommando.
+Divisionsgericht has not been identified as a military court in Brucker Lager.
+If it ever existed it would surely have been associated with the local Divisionskommando.

 According to Schematismus the nearest military courts were located in Sopron, Vienna and Pozsony [a].